vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In the [second part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), we explained how to add configuration options to a custom data source.
 We added options like *IsItARealCat* and *Age* to our Cat List data source.

-In today's article, we'll explain how to **create functions for a custom data source.** A data source can provide functions, to provide capabilities beyond simple data querying.
+In today's article, we'll explain how to **create functions for a custom data source.**

+A data source can provide functions that give us capabilities beyond simple data querying.
 For example, the SQL data source lets you get data from a SQL database.
 But what if you want to insert data into a SQL database instead?

 In that case, you can use the *Run SQL query* function.
 This function, which is provided by the SQL data source, lets you run an arbitrary SQL query.
-If you want to insert a row whenever the user taps a button, then you would add the function to the *tapped script* of the button.
+So for example, if you want to insert a row whenever the user taps a button on screen, then you would add the *Run SQL query* function to the *tapped script* of the button.

 Make sure that you have read [part one](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html) and [part two](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html) of this series.
 This article won't make sense otherwise.
 You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension) on GitHub.